Ethan42116/eblu15112tp3/README.md

 Math app: press k to see the space finder algorithm work to break your writing into individual characters and convert them to AI readable format

+5.Note about Sources

+My sources are in the "Term Project Sources Current.pdf" and inside my code, please refer to "Term Project Sources Current.pdf" for more information about how I sctructure my sources